DBA-MdAnasMiah/Database-Administration-SQL/Performace Tuning/QueryStore/QueryStoreSetup.md

 ```

-Step 4: you can clearup entire query store in one go.
+Step 4: you can cleanup entire query store in one go.

 ```sql